hammerlab/epidisco-web/README.md

 export EPIDISCO_WEB_SECRET='something-really-secret'
 ```

-Before running shell commands, set the `FLASK_APP` and `FLASK_DEBUG` environment variables :
+Before running shell commands, set the `FLASK_APP` and `FLASK_DEBUG` environment variables:

     export FLASK_APP=/path/to/epidisco-web/autoapp.py
     export FLASK_DEBUG=1

+Although optional, it is highly recommended that you work within
+an isolated Python environment (such as [conda](http://conda.pydata.org/miniconda.html)) for the development:

+    conda create -n eweb python=3
+    source activate eweb

 Then run the following commands to bootstrap your environment:

     git clone https://github.com/armish/epidisco-web
     cd epidisco-web
     pip install -r requirements/dev.txt
+    npm install

+and bundle the Javascript and run Flask:

-    npm install && npm run bundle
+    npm run bundle
     flask run

-You will see a pretty welcome screen.
+Browsing to [localhost:8080](localhost:8080), you will see a pretty welcome screen.

 Once you have installed your DBMS, run the following to create your app’s database tables and perform the initial migration :